Google Workspace

 Verify Connection

-Click Test Connection.
-Google Workspace connections typically verify within 15-30 seconds.
-The first sync pulls your user directory and Chrome OS devices (if any).
-User data usually appears within a few minutes.
+Click Connect Google Workspace.
+Clariti validates the credentials with Google immediately — a delegation or scope problem shows up right in the dialog.
+The first sync pulls your user directory and Chrome OS devices (if any); data usually appears within a few minutes.

 Troubleshooting